 The TBT-4560-4 and TBTR-4360-4 transmitters operate through the Globalstar satellite system, which provides coverage in almost all terrestrial areas of the world.
 (There are gaps in coverage in central Africa, extreme polar regions, and in many oceanic areas.)
 An activation fee of approximately $30 per transmitter and monthly fees of approximately $5 per transmitter apply for use of the Globalstar system.

 The TBT-4560-4 is a lithium primary battery system.
-The TBTR-4360-4 has a user-replaceable battery.
+The TBTR-4360-4 operates off a user-supplied CR123 or DL2/3A (3V, lithium) battery.
 When a trap is triggered, a Globalstar transmission is immediately triggered and that results in an email to the address assigned to that particular TBT-4560-4.
 That way you can receive immediate notification when a trap is triggered as long as you are able to receive email.
 If the status of the trap has changed since the prior day (e.g. it has been initially activated, or a daily "check-in" transmission is missed), that information is also sent to the registered email address.
 These units include a VHF transmitter, which can operate according to user-specified timing and pulse rates, and which changes pulse rates when triggered as with a VHF trapsite transmitter.

 Note: The lifetime estimates are based on a daily Globalstar transmission, the VHF transmitter operating at 2000ms (30 beats per minute) for 8 hours per day, and extended operation at 0°C. For the TBTR-4360-4, operational life assumes one DL 2/3A lithium cell is installed; a second cell can be installed to double operational life.
 Overall operational temperature range is 70°C to -40°C for the TBT-4560-4, and 70°C to -20°C for the TBTR-4360-4.